tdaylan/pcat/docs/index.rst

 --------------
 In this tutorial, we will illustrate how to run PCAT during a typical science analysis.
 Assuming that you have :ref:`installed <sectinst>` PCAT, let us run it on mock data.

 All user interaction with PCAT can be performed through the ``pcat.main.init()`` function.
 Because arguments to this function have hierarchically defined defaults, even the default call (without arguments) starts a valid PCAT run.
 The default call generates mock Fermi-LAT data with an isotropic background and point source distribution and takes samples from the catalog space of the generated data.
-Therefore it assumes that you have the necessary IRF file as well as exposure, data and background flux files in ``pathbase/data/inpt/``.
+Therefore it assumes that you have the necessary Instrument Response Function (IRF) file as well as exposure, data and background flux files in ``pathbase/data/inpt/``.

 ..
 In case you don't, here is a script that should get you the necessary files.